BBMRI-ERIC/negotiator/docs/CONTRIBUTING.md

 Our core developers use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) and UNIX based Operating systems. and can therefore be more helpful in debugging any potential problems in your local development environment.
+For a collection of Postman HTTP requests used to interact with the REST API please contact the development team at
+<negotiator@helpdesk.bbmri-eric.eu>.

 ### Known problems